Which Work-at-Home Option Is Best for You?

-- May need to work more hours to achieve success.
+- You may need to work more hours to achieve success.
 Especially during the start-up, you may work more hours than you would in a job.

 - Lack of resources.
 Many home businesses have little money and often no help.

-- More tax implications.
+- Tax implications.
 While there are tax perks, there are also tax rules you need to follow.